dodgymike/hackrf-wiki/Updating-Firmware.md

 ## Updating the CPLD

-Required CPLD updates are rare.
-You may never need to do this.
+Required CPLD updates are more rare than firmware updates.

-To update to the latest CPLD image, simply use DFU boot mode to load the cpldjtagprog firmware.
-Follow the DFU instructions above to start Jawbreaker in DFU boot mode and then execute:
+To update to the latest CPLD image, first update the SPI flash firmware, libhackrf, and hackrf-tools.
-> cd firmware/cpldjtagprog

-> make program
+Then:

+> hackrf_cpldjtag -x firmware/cpld/sgpio_if/default.xsvf

 After a few seconds, three LEDs should start blinking.
 This indicates that the CPLD has been programmed successfully.
-You may now unplug Jawbreaker and reboot it normally.

-If cpldjtagprog fails, LED2 should illuminate (and not blink).
-If this happens, unplug Jawbreaker and try again.
+Reset the HackRF device by pressing the RESET button or by unplugging it and plugging it back in.

 ## Recovering the SPI Flash Firmware